ErikBusk/ErikBusk/README.md

 # 👋 Hello, I'm Erik!

 Welcome to my GitHub profile!
-I'm a passionate management consultant with a master's degree in industrial engineering and management, and a strong interest in analytics and data science.
+I'm a passionate management consultant with a master's degree in Industrial Engineering and Management, and a strong interest in analytics and data science.
 I thrive on solving complex problems and leveraging data to drive strategic decisions

 ## 🚀 Projects